 Commitment to Keeping Campus Healthy

-Boise State University is committed to providing a safe working, learning, and living environment for all campus community members by preventing and/or minimizing the spread of Communicable Diseases, including COVID-19.
-All Boise State students, faculty and staff must adhere to all health and safety requirements as listed in our Communicable Disease policy.
-Campus requirements may include, but is not limited to:
+Boise State University is committed to providing a safe working, learning, and living environment for all campus community members by preventing and/or minimizing the spread of Communicable Diseases, including COVID-19 and flu.
+All Boise State students, faculty, and staff must adhere to all health and safety requirements as listed in our Communicable Disease policy.
+Campus requirements may include, but are not limited to: